-Improve your stress-anxiety
+Improve your stress

 What is stress?

 Stress is not always bad.
-At a low level, stress prepares our bodies for daily challenges by boosting energy, improving mental performance, and focusing attention.
+At a low level, emphasis prepares our bodies for daily challenges by boosting energy, improving mental performance, and focusing attention.
 It is when pressure is extreme or lasts for too long, that it becomes problematic and dangerous.

 Unhealthy levels of stress contribute to heart disease, anxiety, depression, relationships problem (home, work), drug or alcohol use, weakened immune systems, sleep deprivation and much more.
 The stress hides behind more issues, where it increases painful emotions and triggers unwanted behaviours.
 Stress management helps you control and improve your stress level; by implementing right away the tools to give you back your freedom from your mind.
 Recognizing the symptoms of stress, help you regulate anxiety.